xapicohort/team-captivate-jslibrary/FAQ.md

 Q: Can the same index.html page be used when republishing.

-A: Yes, the same index page can be used even from project to project, the only consideration we are aware of is if the size of the project (resolution or responsive) you will likely need a new index page.
+A: Yes, the same index page can be used even from project to project, the only consideration we are aware of is if the size of the project (resolution or responsive) changes you will likely need a new index page.

 Q: How does superwrapper establish user